24″ iMac M3 $1699.00? minimum as recommended below

 I’m not going to play with you here, or hem and haw like many YouTubers do.
 8GB of memory and a 256GB SSD are not enough for musicians and creators.
+Some software will not run.
 It’s tight now and has a negative future-proofing factor.
 A 16GB memory upgrade for $200 and a 512GB SSD upgrade for $200 are seriously the minimum of what you need.

 My minimum Apple computer recommendation for musicians and creators is 16GB memory and 512GB SSD or more.
 Any less than this does not make performance or economic sense.
 You will regret buying an Apple M Series system with 8GB memory and a 256GB SSD.